 (g) Chemical closets shall comply with the requirements of British Standard 2081 — Portable closets for use with chemicals.

-(h) Flushing water closets shall have provision on the pan outlet for connection to an external drainage system and shall be fed from a cold water storage cistern on the site distribution system via a flushing cistern complying with Metropolitan Water Board 2 or Country Water Supply (Sewerage) Regulations.
+(h) Flushing water closets shall have provision on the pan outlet for connection to an external drainage system and shall be fed from a cold water storage cistern on the site distribution system via a flushing cistern complying with the requirements and standards applicable under the Water Services Act 2012 and the Plumbers Licensing and Plumbing Standards Regulations 2000.

 (i) Boxed in compartments and cupboards shall be easily accessible for cleaning purposes.

-[Regulation 44 amended in Gazette 16 Dec 1971 p.
+[Regulation 44 amended: Gazette 16 Dec 1971 p.
 5225; 3 May 1974 p.
-1430.]
+1430; 14 Nov 2013 p.
+5032.]

 45. Fixed ventilation